sleeping126/alex/contents/user-manual/README.md

 #### Testing Counterexamples

-In between two iterations of a learning process it is possible to search and test counterexamples directly on the displayed hypothesis and then start the next iteration with respect to entered counterexamples.
+In between two iterations of a learn process it is possible to search and test counterexamples directly on the displayed hypothesis and then start the next iteration with respect to entered counterexamples.
 This process follows this patter: